 Protection of health must be the first priority of government agencies.
 The government should be pro-active to prevent harm before it occurs.
+We must:

 Act on Early Warnings

 The government has a duty to act to prevent harm when there is credible evidence that harm is occurring or is likely to occur—even when the exact nature and magnitude of the harm is not proven.